-The Canadians in Context, Indicators of Well-being in Canada report, conducted by the Government Of Canada, provides indicators of Well-being in Canada.
-This national survey gathers information about adults and children whose daily activities are limited by a physical, mental, or other health-related condition or problem.
-The reports in this series document disability rates, demographic distribution, type and severity of the activity limitation, specialized equipment or aids, support required to complete everyday tasks, barriers and accommodation to employment, education, housing, transportation, leisure and impact of activity limitations on children and their families.
+A profile of persons with disabilities among Canadians aged 15 years or older, conducted by the Government Of Canada, provides indicators of Well-being in Canada.
+This national survey gathers information about people whose daily activities are limited by a physical, mental, or other health-related condition or problem.
 This report shows that about 4.4 million Canadians (14.3%) report having a disability.
 The percentage of Canadians with disabilities increased with age, ranging from 3.7% for children 14 years and under to 56.3% for those 75 years and over.

 Learn About The AODA HistoryLearn all about the history, strategies, goals, gains, and future priorities of Ontario's vibrant and tenacious grassroots disability accessibility movement, from the Late 1970s to Early 2014.
 In January and early February 2014, David Lepofsky, chair of the Accessibility for Ontarians with Disabilities Act Alliance, served as a visiting Roy McMurtry Clinical Fellow at the Osgoode Hall Law School at Toronto's York University.
 As part of this Fellowship, he delivered a series of 12 lectures in different classes at the Law School and elsewhere around the University, on a full range of different topics concerning the long campaign up to early 2014, to make Ontario fully accessible to all persons with disabilities.

-- The United Nations Convention on the Rights of Persons with Disabilities.
+- The United Nations Convention on the Rights of Persons with Disabilities (PDF)